Cap d'Agde

 External staircase to 1st floor, coming from the garden, roof with round terracotta tiles.

 View of Luna Park Cap d'Agde from the port.

 Cap d'Agde (/fr/) is a seaside resort on France's Mediterranean coast.

 It is located in the commune of Agde, in the Hérault department within the region of Occitanie.

-Cap d'Agde was planned by architect Jean Le Couteur as part of one of France's largest ever state-run holiday scheme.
+Cap d'Agde was planned by architect Jean Le Couteur as part of one of France's largest ever state-run holiday schemes.
 An increasing number of retirees reside there from 1980 onwards.

 Agde can be reached by TGV SNCF train direct from Paris, Lille or Geneva whilst the closest airport is Béziers-Cap-d'Agde airport, which runs direct budget airline services to the UK and Scandinavia.
 Agde is also served by Montpellier-Fréjorgues airport.
 Public transport (taxi or bus) is available between Agde and Cap d'Agde.
 In place of the wine yards, it is now one of the largest marinas on the French Mediterranean.
 On June 4, 1971, the town was classified as a "seaside resort".